-It is in your best interest to learn about ALTCS, even if you do not need the benefits immediately.
+It is essential to learn about Arizona Medicaid, even if you do not need the benefits immediately.
 ALTCS’s services are unique.
 Apart from covering nursing home costs, the long-term care program that works under the Home and Community-Based Services (HCBS) Program can provide certain in-home services.

 Individuals who foresee a need for long-term care should be proactive and start the planning process for ALTCS.
-The sooner you start preparing, the better your chances of receiving the care and services you need will be.
+The sooner you start preparing, the better your chances of being ALTCS Approved and having Arizona Medicaid pay for the long-term care services you need.

 - Acute Care Services

 - Specialized Care Services for Developmentally Disabled Adults and Children

 ALTCS is part of the Arizona Health Care Cost Containment System (AHCCCS).
 Most applicants receive services from either ALTCS-EPD or ALTCS-DDD, depending on care requirements and medical problems.

 As the name suggests, the EPD (Elderly/Physically Disabled) program of ALTCS deals with people over 65 and those with physical disabilities.